kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 imeta qu -d distance = 10
 ```

 However, we will probably be more interested in most sophisticated search.
 For that purpose we can use `iquest` followed by an SQL-like query.
-For example, we can fetch items with an attribute named "author" with:
+For example, we can fetch items with an attribute named 'author' with:

 ```sh
 iquest "select COLL_NAME, DATA_NAME, META_DATA_ATTR_VALUE where \